Building a Minimalist Capsule Wardrobe: How to Dress Better with Less

 As an Amazon Associate, we earn from qualifying purchases.
 We also earn from other affiliate websites.
 We only recommend products we personally use and love.

 Remember a few years ago when capsule wardrobes started becoming a trend?
 Personally, I had never given a thought to creating one.
 I thought I enjoyed having all my options – a giant stack of denim, rows of tops and dresses, and even more hats, scarves, and jewelry to boot.
-I was sure I needed the majority of these items that were keeping my closet full.
+I was sure I needed most of these items that kept my closet full.

 Then in 2017, I began a transition to living in a tiny space.
 I realized if I wanted to see this dream come true, there was no way I could take even 75% of my current wardrobe with me.
 That’s when a minimalist capsule wardrobe started to make sense.
 It’s also when I realized how much time and energy my over-flowing closet had been sucking from my life.